Skyshader77/Lacryma-Hydra/penultimate.typ

 The crucial part of his decision rested on whether he thought sitting on the throne was an honorable decision.
 Livia would not have asked the question if she had not considered his thought process.
 He could only provide one answer to her question and that was the answer she wanted.

 Ordogan breathed heavily.
-Alexander's blood trickled down his tired eyes.
+Sixtus's blood trickled down his tired eyes.
 She closed the distance, caressing his warm cheeks with her well manicured hands.
 She was well aware that no man in the Known World could maintain their composure in front of a Purpleborn's visage when it was adorned with the rarest cosmetics the Known World could offer.
 He was a fortress to assault and everything from her eyeliner to her lipstick were battery rams and siege towers.
 How many minutes or seconds would it take for him to yield?
 She knew his mind had already capitulated.
 But what about his heart?

 "The Empire needs a man of your talents to lead it," said Livia.
 It was the truth.
 Two emperors had passed away in less than a year.
 Soon, the vultures of the Rauthengardian and the Elysian Empires would rear their ugly heads.
 They saw weakness and would exploit it.
 They would provide her the perfect casus belli.
 Medean armies would first thrust east to conquer the Elysian Empire before swinging back west.
-With the Goddess and Alexander erased from existence, the Known World belonged to Magi anew.
+With the Goddess and Sixtus erased from existence, the Known World belonged to Magi anew.

 The smell of Ordogan's clove scented breath brought her back to reality.